-A local historian believes John Lennon, Paul McCartney, and his brother, Mike, appear in a vintage police recruitment film.
+The Beatles didn’t exist in 1958, though a local historian believes John Lennon, Paul McCartney, and his brother, Mike, appear in a vintage police recruitment film.
 Peter Hodgson, also a Fab Four fan, says that the grainy figures in the Liverpool City Police video show all three, along with George Harrison.

 Speaking with The Echo, Hodgson said,

 “The film is called Service.
 The version I found that had been posted on YouTube is dated 1950 but after doing a bit of digging I discovered it was actually made in 1958.
 The McCartneys’ then home, in Forthlin Road, backed onto the police training centre – and the centre’s annual summer show is featured on the film.

 “You can see four or five people in the distance watching the action from on top of the concrete shed in the back garden of 20 Forthlin Road, where Paul and Mike lived.”

 Paul McCartney may have confirmed the assemblage of The Beatles — or what would become The Beatles — in 1958.
 In Paul McCartney’s biography, Barry Miles write,